 The Disney Boardwalk is so tucked away in the corner of Epcot that it usually takes a few trips to Walt Disney World to find it.
 Once you do, however, you’ll find yourself wanting to go back again and again.
-The Boardwalk atmosphere is fun, and whimsical, and easygoing.
-Pastel colors, cute resorts and little patches of sand make The Boardwalk more like a seaside vacation than one you’ll find in central Florida.
-Here’s a quick guide of everything the Disney World Boardwalk has to offer, and secretly, why its one of our favorite places to go.
+The Boardwalk atmosphere is fun and whimsical, and easygoing.
+Pastel colors, cute resorts, and little patches of sand make The Boardwalk more like a seaside vacation than the one you’ll find in central Florida.
+Here’s a quick guide to everything the Disney World Boardwalk has to offer, and secretly, why it’s one of our favorite places to go.

 Where is the Disney Boardwalk?

-You can find the Disney Boardwalk a few different ways.
-On any Disney map it will look like a little island disconnected from everything, and in some ways that is its appeal.
+You can find the Disney Boardwalk in a few different ways.
+On any Disney map, it will look like a little island disconnected from everything, and in some ways that is its appeal.